 - Recommendation from a teacher: the purpose of this is to tell how you do academically and what kind of a student you are.
 Many colleges require two of these and want teachers in specific subjects (usually one from math/science and one from ELA/history).

 - Supplemental Recommendation: this is from someone who's seen you in a different capacity --- at an afterschool program, at a summer camp, or at work.
 This is usually not required, but optional, and can help the college get a sense of who you are as a person outside of school classes.
 (If you've been involved with BEAM recently, we can write you a supplemental recommendation!)

 ACTION ITEM TALK WITH AYINDE OR SYLVIA ABOUT WHAT IS LEFT FOR YOU TO DO.

 Once the holidays start, your going to have even more things pulling you from college apps.
 Our goal is to keep you focused and have a meeting about what is left to accomplish.

 + FINISHING APPLICATIONS (JAN 5)

 ACTION ITEM: CONFIRM YOU'VE COMPLETED YOUR APPLICATIONS AND TELL US WHICH REQUIRE THE CSS PROFILE.

-ACTION ITEM: CONFIRM YOU'VE COMPLETELY YOUR FINANCIAL AID APPLICATIONS
+ACTION ITEM: CONFIRM YOU'VE COMPLETED YOUR FINANCIAL AID APPLICATIONS

-Most of your financial aid applications should be completed in January and early February.
+Most of your financial aid applications deadlines will be in January and early February.
 Sometimes schools will have extra information they want you to provide, or questions to ask you.
 They will mostly ask for this over email, so you should check your email really carefully and regularly during this time, to make sure that you don't accidentally leave any of your financial aid applications undone.